RU09342/lab-2-blinking-leds-mikegiuliano13/Button Blink/README.md

   for (;;) {

 	//Runs when the value of the port input is the same as the input
-	//i.e. the button is not pressed
+	//i.e. the button is high
 	while(P1IN & BIT3)
         {
             // Output is set to the opposite of what the LED is